-Applicant universities need a letter of recommendation from the president of the collective full member in their country, or, if there is no national rectors’ conference, from three EUA full members from three different countries.
+Applicant universities need a letter of recommendation from the president of the collective full member in their country.
+If there is no national rectors’ conference or the national rectors’ conference is not a member of EUA, applicant universities need letters of recommendation from three EUA full members from three different countries.

 All applications are first reviewed by the membership committee and then passed on to the EUA Council for a final decision.

-For more detailed information on the application procedures, including application forms, please contact Sue Pavis.
+For more detailed information on the application procedures, including application forms, please contact our dedicated email address.